GabrielDaKing/Simple-Encyption/README.md

 # Simple-Encyption
-This is a simple form of encryption used to sen coded messages to friends
+This is a simple form of encryption used to send encrypted messages to friends